-Thai Massage can be used in many ways – professionally, socially or as part of yoga teaching and practice.
+Thai Massage training can be used in many ways – professionally, socially or as part of yoga teaching and practice.
 Here is a list of ten ways and opportunities how this fascinating healing art can be used.

 1. Working for yourself